Plan for your retirement with an IRA from TD Ameritrade

 Setting Up an Account

 TD Ameritrade offers IRA accounts to help you meet your goals based on your lifestyle and income.
 View all the retirement account types to determine the one that is right for you.
-Once you've decided, you need to open your account to get started.

 Age Requirements: It varies by state, but the majority requires you to be 18 years of age.
 A select few do require you to be 19 to start an IRA.
 You should check the legal requirement in your state.